Creamy Corn Casserole

 - Sour Cream, Ricotta, and Milk – Sour cream and ricotta cheese give the dish a creamy base and a small amount of milk thins out the batter.
 For the creamiest, most flavorful casserole, use full fat sour cream and whole milk ricotta.
 You can opt for the lighter versions of these, but as is often the case, the casserole won’t have quite as much richness or flavor.
 Any type of milk will work.

-- Creamed Corn and Sweet Corn - Use one can of creamed corn and one can of drained sweet corn kernels to give this dish big corn flavor.
+- Creamed Corn and Sweet Corn – Use one can of creamed corn and one can of drained sweet corn kernels to give this dish big corn flavor.
+If you’re a big corn fan, check out my Corn Fritters.

 - Cheddar Cheese – If you want to top the dish with cheese, add grated cheddar at the end of cooking.